Delivery order

-A delivery order (abbreviated D/O) is a document from a consignee, or an owner or his agent of freight carrier which orders the release of the transportation of cargo to another party.
+A delivery order (abbreviated D/O) is a document from a consignee, or an owner or his agent of a freight carrier which orders the release of the transportation of cargo to another party.

-Usually the written order permits the direct delivery of goods to a warehouseman, carrier or other person who in the course of their ordinary business issues warehouse receipts or bills of lading.
+Usually the written order permits the direct delivery of goods to a warehouseman, carrier or other person who in the course of their ordinary business issue warehouse receipts or bills of lading.

 According to the Uniform Commercial Code (UCC) a delivery order refers to an "order given by an owner of goods to a person in possession of them (the carrier or warehouseman) directing that person to deliver the goods to a person named in the order."

 A delivery order which is used for the import of cargo should not be confused with delivery instructions.
 Delivery Instructions provides "specific information to the inland carrier concerning the arrangement made by the forwarder to deliver the merchandise to the particular pier or steamship line."